 For scheduling and insurance eligibility, please call 949-764-8191.
 To learn more about the clinic or be connected to support services, please call our Maternal Mental Health Support Line Monday – Friday from 9 a.m. – 5 p.m. at 949-764-5333.

-Hoag offers free weekly support groups facilitated by licensed therapists for women to talk openly about their experiences, particularly for women experiencing the baby blues or Perinatal Mood and Anxiety Disorders (PMAD).
-These ongoing support groups focus on teaching positive coping skills and providing support and education.
+Hoag offers free support groups facilitated by licensed therapists for women to talk openly about their experiences, as well as a mindfulness class for pregnant and new moms.
+These ongoing support programs focus on teaching positive coping skills and providing support and education.

-Support groups are located at Hoag for Her Center for Wellness at 500 Superior Ave., Suite 315, Newport Beach, CA 92663.
+Support groups are held virtually.
 Babies and support persons are welcome.
 With questions, please call the Maternal Mental Health Support Line at 949-764-5333.

 Maternal Mental Health Support Line

 This free support line will help connect maternity patients to mental health providers (counselors, psychotherapists, psychiatrists) in the community.
 If you or a loved one is struggling with depression or anxiety and have a difficult time connecting with mental health resources, please call use directly for assistance.
 The support line is available Monday through Friday from 9 a.m. until 5 p.m. and voicemails will be answered during those hours of operation.
 The phone number is 949-764-5333.
 If you need additional online resources please click here.